 Dean Schafer

 I find that authoritarian populists follow as much as lead.
 Political elites responsible for dismantling democratic institutions are often responding to the preferences of economic elites and a few select social groups based on shared identity.
-My work has been published in Party Politics, South European Society and Politics, and Nationalities Papers, as well as public-facing outlets including The Democracy Paradox and Foreign Policy in Focus.
+My work has been published in Party Politics, South European Society and Politics, Politics and Governance, and Nationalities Papers, as well as public-facing outlets including The Democracy Paradox and Foreign Policy in Focus.

 I also study Middle East politics, broadly.
 I have spent years living, studying, and researching in the region, including in Syria, Lebanon, Jordan, and Turkey.
 I speak Turkish at home and am advanced in Arabic.